andyet/Happy.js/README.md

 This is EDC's attempt at maintain a Happy.js fork that integrates outstanding pull requests to the main branch that aren't integrated, and fix any bugs or issues that arise in our usage of happy.js

 ### Issues to solve ###
- * In many use cases the validation function of the form fails to fire because when clicking, the sequence necessary to register a click never occurs because it is interrupted by a blur event. [stackexchange.com](http://stackoverflow.com/questions/4084780/how-should-i-fire-javascript-blur-event-after-click-event-that-causes-the-blur)
+ * In many use-cases the validation function of the form fails to fire upon submit because when clicking, the sequence necessary to register a click never occurs since it is interrupted by a blur event that occurs as after moving focus from an input/happy.js registered memory to the submit button. [stackexchange.com](http://stackoverflow.com/questions/4084780/how-should-i-fire-javascript-blur-event-after-click-event-that-causes-the-blur)

 ### Contributions to this fork ###
 * @StanAngelOff -> issue with mobile browser and zepto that doesn't stop a form with errors from being submitted